Murphy’s Names Charter Leader Connie Sanchez to Education Transition TeamDecember 20, 2017

 From the Star-Ledger:

 By a 6-1 margin, the board voted to appoint Michael Inzelbuch, who previously served as the board’s attorney from 2002 to 2012.
-The lone “no” vote came from board member Heriberto Rodriguez [one of two board members from the non-Orthodox community], according to an audio recording of the vote.
+The lone “no” vote came from board member Heriberto Rodriguez, according to an audio recording of the vote.
 After Rodriguez voted no, someone in the audience could be heard saying “thank you,” followed by applause from others in attendance.